-Forodesine is a Purine Nucleoside Phosphorylase ("PNP") inhibitor in development by Mundipharma as a treatment for cancer under a world-wide license agreement.
+Mundesine is a Purine Nucleoside Phosphorylase ("PNP") inhibitor developed by Mundipharma as a treatment for cancer under a world-wide license agreement.
 PNP is a purine salvage pathway enzyme.
 High doses of PNP inhibitors could be useful in the treatment of hematological malignancies.
-Mundipharma has received orphan drug status for forodesine, and following its successful completion of a Phase 2 pivotal study in recurrent/refractory peripheral T-cell lymphoma ("PTCL") patients in Japan, and has filed a Japanese New Drug Application ("JNDA") with the Japanese Pharmaceuticals and Medical Devices Agency ("PMDA").
-This JNDA is currently under review for regulatory approval in Japan.
+Mundipharma has received orphan drug status for Mundesine, and following its successful completion of a Phase 2 pivotal study in recurrent/refractory peripheral T-cell lymphoma ("PTCL") patients in Japan it was approved in April 2017 by the MHLW in Japan as Mundesine.
+We are currently receiving royalties on Mundesine.

-On November 11, 2011, we entered into an Amended and Restated License and Development Agreement (the "Amended and Restated Agreement") with Mundipharma, amending and restating the February 1, 2006 exclusive, royalty-bearing Development and License Agreement for the development and commercialization of forodesine for use in the field of oncology.
-Under the terms of the Amended and Restated Agreement, Mundipharma obtained worldwide rights to forodesine, so Mundipharma controls the worldwide development and commercialization of forodesine and assumes all future development and commercialization costs.
+On November 11, 2011, we entered into an Amended and Restated License and Development Agreement (the "Amended and Restated Agreement") with Mundipharma, amending and restating the February 1, 2006 exclusive, royalty-bearing Development and License Agreement for the development and commercialization of Mundesine for use in the field of oncology.
+Under the terms of the Amended and Restated Agreement, Mundipharma obtained worldwide rights to Mundesine, so Mundipharma controls the worldwide development and commercialization of Mundesine and assumes all future development and commercialization costs.

 We have licensed the PNP technology from Albert Einstein College of Medicine of Yeshiva University ("AECOM") and Industrial Research, Ltd. ("IRL") and will owe sublicense payments to AECOM/IRL based on the future milestone payments and royalties received by us from Mundipharma and any other partners for which we out-license our PNP inhibitors.
 On November 17, 2011, we amended our agreement with AECOM/IRL whereby AECOM/IRL agreed to accept a reduction of one-half of the percentage of Net Proceeds (as defined in the license agreement) received by us under our Amended and Restated Agreement with Mundipharma.
-This reduction does not apply to royalty payments made as a result of sales of licensed products by our sub licensees.
+This reduction does not apply to royalty payments made as a result of sales of licensed products by our sublicensees.